 Environmental Social Governance

-Every year, nuclear-generated electricity saves our atmosphere from more than 506 million metric tons of carbon dioxide emissions that would otherwise come from fossil fuels.
+Every year, nuclear-generated electricity saves our atmosphere from more than 470 million metric tons of carbon dioxide emissions that would otherwise come from fossil fuels.

 More information on the importance of nuclear energy can be found here.

-Our Workers & Management
+Our Workers and Management:

-We provide our workers a nurturing environment that allows them to become the most skilled and flexible workers possible, while maintaining a stable workforce.
+We provide our workers with a nurturing environment that allows them to become the most skilled and flexible workers possible while maintaining a stable workforce.
 We comply with all laws in the jurisdictions where we operate and ensure support, respect, and protection for the human rights of everyone in our organization.
 We share the values reflected in international proclamations about human rights, such as the UN Universal Declaration of Human rights and the International Labour Organization treaties.

-Responsibility with Shareholders
+Responsibility with Shareholders:

-Skyharbour as a Canadian public company follows all the rules and protocols outlined by the TMX Group: TSX Venture Exchange Regulatory Policies and Procedures, IIROC, and BCSC.
-We believe in transparency through up to date company information, proper disclosure and proper dissemination of material news.
+Skyharbour, as a Canadian public company, follows all the rules and protocols outlined by the TMX Group: TSX Venture Exchange Regulatory Policies and Procedures, IIROC, and BCSC.
+We believe in transparency through up-to-date company information, proper disclosure and proper dissemination of material news.